Statistics at Defra

 ‘Agriculture in the United Kingdom’ Seminar 2016

-The thirteenth annual “Agriculture in the United Kingdom‟ seminar will be held at Nobel House, 17 Smith Square, London SW1P 3JR on Monday 27th June 2016.
+The thirteenth annual “Agriculture in the United Kingdom‟ seminar took place at Nobel House, 17 Smith Square, London SW1P 3JR on Monday 27th June 2016.

-The theme of this year’s event is “Outlook for Agriculture” and will feature guest speakers.
-There is no charge for attending the seminar.
+The theme of this year’s event was “Outlook for Agriculture” and featured a range of guest speakers.

 GOV.UK offers the most recent statistics Defra has published.
 Our previous statistical releases are available on the National Archives.